 By Leading Sciatica Expert Dr. Justin Rabinowitz

 Sciatica is the most common injury we see at Strive2Move.
-And it’s not that people in Warren or Berkeley Heights, New Jersey suffer at a much higher rate.
+And it’s not that people in Martinsville, New Jersey suffer at a much higher rate.
 It’s like that all over the country and the world.

 Each and every day we field question about sciatica but here are the most common ones: